 Botulism.
 Just the word is enough to put a terrified expression on the faces of participants in my food preservation workshops, and with good reason.
 But armed with some facts about this scary bacterium, you will never have to worry about it when you're canning food at home.

 How dangerous is botulism?
 Very.
-You can't see it, smell it, or taste it, and just one teaspoon of the botulism toxin that is thrown off by the spores would be enough to kill hundreds of thousands of people.
+You can't see it, smell it, or taste it, and just one teaspoon of the botulism toxin that is produced by Clostridium botulinum would be enough to kill hundreds of thousands of people.

 Fortunately, there are some very simple ways to make absolutely certain that botulism is a non-issue in your home-canned foods.